 Early evaluation helps prevent complications.

-Can I use an Indian-style toilet after hip replacement?
+Q1: Can I use an Indian-style toilet after hip replacement surgery?